greenbugx/Hongeet/README.md

 ---

 > [!IMPORTANT]
-> **Active Development:** Hongeet is currently in beta.
+> **Active Development:** Hongeet is currently in active development.
 Expect bugs, crashes, or missing features.
 > If you encounter issues, please report them in the [Issues Tab](https://github.com/greenbugx/Hongeet/issues).

 ---